-- Your child guesses the word and guesses wrong.
+- Guessing at an unknown word and guesses wrong.

 - Your child will appear to be frustrated when he can’t read the words.

-- Your child forgets a word that they’ve just read on a previous page.
+- Forgetting a word that they’ve just read on a previous page.

 - Your child avoids reading, tries to find something else to do, shows behavior problems.

-- Your child sounds out words using the wrong letter sounds.
+- Sounds out words using the wrong letter sounds.